Siggg/newsfrbot/README.md

-newsfrbot
+rss2reddit_using_newsfrbot
 =========

-This bot parses RSS feeds from some major french publications and posts them to relevant subreddits
+This bot parses RSS feeds from Twitter posts them to relevant subreddits.

-The initial code was released in public domain. but the current and subsequent versions are now GPLv3
+The current and subsequent versions of this code are now GPLv3

 Reddit thread with more info: http://www.reddit.com/r/france/comments/11aafd/subreddits_lemonde_rue89_et_lefigaro/